ElsonOtake/Catalog_of_my_things/README.md

 - Change the current working directory to the location where you want the cloned directory;

-- Type `git clone`, and then paste the URL you copied earlier;
+- Type `git clone`, and then paste the URL you copied earlier.

-- run `npm install` to install all dependencies;

-- run `npm run start` to start the application locally.

 ## Authors